 - If participating in the activity to meet your graduation requirement, review your Academic Department’s Requirements

 Meet with your CEE Site Supervisor to discuss learning objectives (you must include learning objectives for your experience on Activity Application Form

 Check out this document for help on learning objectives

 Online registration is coming soon!
 Check your student email account in late October for information on spring semester registration.
 You will be able to log-on to ExperienceLink to complete the Activity Application Form via the Experiential Learning module.

 - You must review and comply with all Internship Program, Delaware Valley College and Employer site policies, procedures and expectations.
 Your signature on the application indicates that you understand and agree to Internship Program and College policies.

 Your application will be forwarded to your site supervisor and department chair via email so that they can verify and approve your position and learning objectives.

 - Once approved, you will receive an email.
 You will then be registered for the course in WebAdvisor.

-Fall and Spring semesters – end of the Add period (see Academic Calendar)
+- End of the Add period of term registering (see Academic Calendar)